 If, like us, you have been closely following the Dietary Guidelines Advisory Committee’s meetings, you may be aware that the 2015 version of the Guidelines will most likely continue to promote the same nutritional advice that has proven largely ineffective for more than 35 years.
-We are creating a coalition of supporters to speak out against the direction the current 2015 Dietary Guidelines are taking and to offer an alternative approach.
+We are creating a coalition of supporters to speak out against the direction the Guidelines appear to again be taking, and to offer an alternative approach.
 Our membership is broad-based and includes scientists, health care practitioners, ranchers & farmers, health advocacy groups, and most of all, concerned citizens.

 To achieve our goals, we have composed a letter to be delivered to the Secretaries of the U.S. Departments of Agriculture and Health and Human Services, selected policymakers, and interested media outlets.
 The letter is copied below (with a link to the pdf as well).
 If you wish to sign on, please use this quick form to add your information to the letter.